Networks

 TIP

 When you calculate metrics in Polinode, they are calculated on the visible nodes and edges only.
 This means that you can apply a filter or filters prior to calculating a metric and that metric will be calculated for the sub-network only.
+Layouts are also dynamic to the visible network.

 Roll-up